The Top 11 Twitch Stats That Marketers Must Know

 In 2017, Twitch viewers watched 355 billion minutes of video content.
 Additionally, Twitch clocked over 50 billion more minutes of watch time in 2016 compared to 2015.
 The 292 billion minutes of content consumed in 2016 represented a 20% year-over-year increase in watch time.

 2015 topped out at 241 billion minutes streamed.
 That’s enough time to walk from Earth to the Moon over 1.8 million times.
 Now the numbers are even more outstanding, with the 9.7 million users that show up to Twitch every day watch an hour and 46 minutes of Twitch content each.
 That’s a lot of time spent on Twitch.

-We know that Twitch draws almost 10 million active users every day, but drawing them at the same time is another matter entirely.
+We know that Twitch draws almost 15 million active users every day, but drawing them at the same time is another matter entirely.
 Twitch’s record for viewers tuning in at the same time (albeit to different streams and content) is over 2 million.
-That's more live streams than this year's Super Bowl 51.
+That's more livestreams than Super Bowl 51.

-Thus far in 2017, Twitch users have streamed over 4.3 million hours of content.
-In just 47 days.
+In 2017, Twitch users streamed over 4.3 million hours of content in just 47 days.
 That’s over 260 million minutes, meaning that Twitch is well on its way to shattering 2015 numbers.